react-navigation/react-navigation.github.io/versioned_docs/version-8.x/configuring-links.md

 };
 ```

+If not specified, it defaults to `['*']`, which will match any host starting with `http`, `https`, and custom schemes such as `myapp://`.
+You only need to specify `prefixes` if you're using **Expo Go** or want to restrict the URLs your app handles.

-Note that the `prefixes` option is not supported on Web.
+Note that the `prefixes` option has no effect on Web.
 The host & domain names will be automatically determined from the Website URL in the browser.
-If your app runs only on Web, then you can omit this option from the config.

 ### Multiple subdomains​